Simple GNNs with Low Rank Non-parametric Aggregators: Experiments

-Our methods are evaluated against common SSNC benchmark datasets, summarized in Table~\ref{tab:data_stats}.
-More information on the benchmarks can be found in~\citet{Pei20}.
+Our methods are evaluated against common SSNC benchmarks.
+The Chameleon, Squirrel, and Actor benchmarks contain directed networks, while the other benchmarks contain undirected networks.
+More information on all benchmarks can be found in~\citet{Pei20}.
 All values are recorded using the \emph{balanced splits} defined in~\citet{Chien21}.
-Section~\ref{sec:eval:conv} further provides a comprehensive analysis on the impact of the splitting conventions.
+Section~\ref{sec:eval:conv} provides a comprehensive analysis on the impact of splitting conventions.
+Although not covered in this paper, alternative benchmarks for simple spectral models can be found in Zhu and Koniusz~\cite{Zhu21}.

-The following linear and spectral models will be considered for evaluation: \textsc{Linear} ($\bm{XW}$), \textsc{Propagated Linear} ($\bm{PXW}$), \textsc{Kernel} ($\bm{P}^{(\mathcal{K})}\bm{XW}$), and \textsc{LR Kernel} ($\bm{P}^{(r,\mathcal{K})}\bm{XW}$).
-Similar to the model hyperparameters, learning rate and weight decay of the optimizer, Adam~\citep{Kingma15}, will be determined using mean accuracies of the validation split of each dataset.
+The following linear and kernel models are considered for evaluation: \textsc{Linear} ($\bm{XW}$), \textsc{Aggregated Linear} ($\bm{MXW}$), \textsc{Kernel} ($\bm{P}_{\mathcal{K}}\bm{XW}$), and \textsc{LR Kernel} ($\bm{P}_{\mathcal{K},r}\bm{XW}$).
+Model hyperparameters such as learning rate, weight decay, the specific aggregator $\bm P$ will be determined for each dataset using the mean accuracies of the validation splits.
 For completeness, we have also implemented a non-linear baseline which learns using only feature information $\bm X$.
-This model will be a simple two-layer ReLU multi-layer perceptron \textsc{MLP2} with hidden layer size determined through validation.
+This model is a simple two-layer ReLU multi-layer perceptron \textsc{MLP2} ($\phi(\bm{XW^1}) \bm{W}^2$) with hidden layer size determined on validation.

 Our models and their results compared to other current SOTA methods can be found in Table~\ref{tab:balanced_results}.
-We note that, for most of the large graph benchmarks, our models perform within uncertainty or better compared to SOTA.
+We note that, for almost all of the larger graph benchmarks, our models perform within uncertainty or better compared to SOTA.
 In particular for directed graphs like Chameleon and Squirrel, we see gains in accuracy as high as 5\% and 20\% over other SOTA methods.
 A point of emphasis here is the relative simplicity of our models compared to the performance they attain.
-The absence of any post-model augmentations distinguishes our approach from other competing SOTA spectral methods~\citep{Wang22}.
+The absence of any post-model augmentations distinguishes our approach from the implementations of other competing SOTA spectral methods like \textsc{JacobiConv}~\citep{Wang22}.